degronne/phase-out-village/README.md

 1. Fork the repository
 2. In your GitHub repo go to Settings > Secrets and variables > Actions > Variables and add a "New repository variable"
 3. Set the variable name to `REPO_BASE` and the value to `/phase-out-village/` (unless you named your fork something else)
-4. Under Settings > Pages, Change "Source" under Build and deployment to GitHub Actions
+4. Under Settings > Pages, Change "Source" under Build and deployment to **GitHub Actions**
+5. Click the link with the text "View workflow runs"
-5. Under Actions, press "I understand my worflows, go ahead and enable them"
+6. Under Actions, press "I understand my worflows, go ahead and enable them"
-6. Under Actions, select the Deploy workflow on the left and click Run workflow to deploy the site
+7. Under Actions, select the Deploy workflow on the left and click Run workflow to deploy the site
-7. On the front page, click ⚙️ in the About section to the right and check "Use your GitHub Pages website" as website
+8. On the front page, click ⚙️ in the About section to the right and check "Use your GitHub Pages website" as website
-8. You can now click the link to view your deployed site
+9. You can now click the link to view your deployed site